Advertiser Disclosure

 • You can book a Hyatt for as low as 3,500 points a night.

-• I’ve stayed at Hyatts that cost over $400 a night for just 18,000 points or over $2,500 a night for just 35,000 points— that’s an amazing redemption.
+• I’ve stayed at Hyatts that cost over $400 a night for just 18,000 points or over $2,500 a night for just 35,000 points.
+That’s an amazing redemption.

 If you redeem your points directly through the Chase Travel™, you’ll get about 1 cent per point.
 So that same $400 stay would cost you 40,000 points through the portal — more than double what you’d spend transferring to Hyatt.